prompt/actions-assert/README.md

         with:
           assertion: npm://@assertions/directory-exists:v1
           expected: dist
-          error-message: 'A commit without a dist is not allowed to be tagged'
+          error-message: "A commit without a dist is not allowed to be tagged"
       - if: failure()
         name: Delete tag
         uses: pr-mpt/actions-delete-tag@v1